ysyk2021/the-art-of-feedback-coaching-coaching-and-mentoring-skills-for-developing-others/src/chapter-7-3.md

-Chapter 7: Developing Self-Awareness and Self-Management: Overcoming Obstacles and Challenges with Resilience and Determination
+Overcoming Obstacles and Challenges with Resilience and Determination
 ===============================================================================================================================

 Developing self-awareness and self-management is essential for effective coaching and mentoring.
 In this chapter, we will explore the techniques and strategies necessary for overcoming obstacles and challenges with resilience and determination.